-Reason is like a white cane of the blind
+Rationality is like a white cane of the blind

 Explaining things is undoubtedly innate to modern man and therefore nearly all key issues of humanity are related to explaining one way or another.
 Maybe that is why various ethical and philosophical groups, non-profit organizations, churches and scientific communities have tried to monopolize it.
 We are already accustomed to the fact that the accuracy of scientific explanations is being constantly examined and, therefore, new results are periodically confronted with historical explanations.
 Even the old explanations do not disappear, but will instead multiply and give rise to new doctrines and new types of sciences.
 The human world has been created by explaining, and the major part of it is by nature either religious or scientific.

-Memory is just a tool for reason
+Memory is just a tool for rationality

 The human mental growth disorder described on this site reveals that our ability to track time and space as well as all kinds of relationships is the result of a comparison.
 This means that cognitive knowing is comparing our memories with the present state of things.
 Memory is the bank entrusted with the function of “reality” while we stay in the stage of growing up.
 Cognition is only able to take care of the simple comparison, which practically means eliminating options.
-All our cognitive knowledge is rationally processed, that is to say anything which cannot be compared is equal to “meaningless” or “nonsense” and we cannot “comprehend” them.
+All our cognitive knowledge is rationally processed, that is to say, anything which cannot be compared is equal to “meaningless” or “nonsense” and we cannot “comprehend” them.
 The most real world then exists within our mind because external experiences have been blocked from us.
-When we look at the world, we only see things that are on our mind.
+When we look at the world, we only see things that are on our minds.
 We do not actually receive nature, even though our senses receive it.
 All our external sensory information has been modified.
 Our consciousness is always an outdated image of reality, and there is no “now moment” for it.
 (It is also twisted.)
 It has even been estimated that it takes about 80 milliseconds to “process” observations.
 This means it takes about 80 milliseconds to compare them with the image in our memory.
 What matters most is not the thousandths of a second, but the fact that we are not given the opportunity for direct observations.
 We always have a mysterious supervisor to control them.
 We can observe nature, but we really cannot experience it.
-We do not realize the difference until the growth mechanisms occasionally and without waring give way to mystical (or psychedelic) experiences that open our minds.
+We do not realize the difference until the growth mechanisms occasionally and without warning give way to mystical (or psychedelic) experiences that open our minds.

 What is knowledge?
 Pre-human knowledge versus human knowledge.
 Human knowledge is information about variations and concepts created upon comparison.
 Comparison creates relationships.
 Relationships are ”facts” with values.
 Values can be compared, whereas “things as such” cannot.
 Pre-human knowledge is experiential knowledge, i.e. “things as such”.
 The adult world seems chaotic and senseless from a juvenile’s point of view.
-Young people can also regard it “groundless”, “nonsensical”, “mindless”, “pointless”, or “irrational”.
+Young people can also regard it as “groundless”, “nonsensical”, “mindless”, “pointless”, or “irrational”.
 The tendency for comparison affects the immediate now-moment so that it cannot be experienced because of the 80 ms delay.

 The function of reason is to eliminate alternatives

 For us, knowing means simply noticing the difference or variation in things without any further experience.
 Because a child’s observation is only created for comparison, external reality is only a medium for it.
 This mechanism, the most important part of which is cognition, is to ensure that things observed have a prior equivalent in mind, and if they have not, they have no value or meaning for us.
 The juvenile mind, which is mainly a laboratory of attitudes and prejudices, is not intended to be a detector of reality or a producer of deeper knowledge.
-Actually, intuition, or gut feeling, signifies a desire to act as a real adult and observe things without the impact of trivializing cognition.
-The consciousness that underpins human dignity in western civilisations does not allow us to experience the world as such, but only shows what children need in order to survive.
+Actually, intuition, or gut feeling, signifies a desire to act like a real adult and observe things without the impact of trivializing cognition.
+The consciousness that underpins human dignity in western civilisations does not allow us to experience the world as such but only shows what children need to survive.
 Consciousness offers a simplified world.
 It is a child’s interface to reality.

 Donald Hoffman’s Multimodal user interface (MUI) theory is of a similar type.
 He argues that “perceptual experiences do not match or approximate properties of the objective world, but instead provide a simplified, species-specific user interface to that world”.
 In my hypothesis, this is initially a child-only feature.